A Generalized Variable Importance Metric and Estimator for Black Box Machine Learning Models: Background

 \subsection{Related Work}

 In the last few decades, some developments have been made to explain outputs from black box machine learning models\citep{molnar2020interpretable}.
 The popular methods include the Variable Importance Metric (VIM)\citep{breiman2001random}, LIME (Local Interpretable Model-agnostic Explanations)\citep{ribeiro2016should}, SHAP (SHapley Additive exPlanations)\citep{lundberg2017unified} and permutation-based approaches.
 For example, in a recent study\citep{weller2021predicting} the authors were able to find risk factors for suicidal thoughts and behavior using multiple machine learning models using SHAP.
 However, it is still not clear if these methods can quantify a causal relationship between the predictors and outcomes.
 Breiman (2001)\citep{breiman2001random} proposed the VIM for random forests to identify important variables for prediction.
 The VIM provides the ranking of the predictors based on changes in prediction error.
-The VIM approach is widely applicable and can be effectively used for conventional linear models, generalized linear models, and generalized additive models\citep{gregorutti2017correlation}.
-Numerous studies have found that the permutation-based importance of random forests can produce diagnostics that are highly misleading, particularly when there is strong dependence among features\citep{strobl2007bias, strobl2008conditional, hooker2021unrestricted}. \citet{hooker2021unrestricted} advocated the use of such permutation-based importance/VIM for interpreting black box functions.
-Most of these studies came to the conclusion after conducting simulation studies on various scenarios. \citet{kaneko2022cross} has proposed a cross validation based technique to calculate VIM that minimizes the effect of feature correlations.
-However, most of these scenarios were built on assuming the functional relationship between outcomes and predictors is linear and/or additive.
-It is unclear, though, how VIM would perform in more complex scenarios, such as non-linear and non additive scenarios.
+The VIM approach is widely applicable and can be effectively used for conventional linear models, generalized linear models, and generalized additive models\citep{gregorutti2017correlation, fisher2019all, hooker2021unrestricted}.
+Numerous studies however, have found that the permutation-based importance of random forests can produce diagnostics that are highly misleading, particularly when there is strong dependence among features\citep{strobl2007bias, strobl2008conditional, hooker2021unrestricted}.
+Using simulation studies \citet{hooker2021unrestricted} advocated the use of alternative measures such as conditional permutation based VIM for interpreting black box functions, instead. \citet{kaneko2022cross} has proposed a cross validation based technique to calculate VIM that minimizes the effect of feature correlations using simulations.
+However, most of these simulation scenarios were built on assuming the functional relationship between outcomes and predictors is linear and/or additive.
+It is unclear, though, how VIM would perform in more complex scenarios, such as non-linear and non additive functional relationships between predictors and outcome.
 Furthermore, the question still remains about the use of such a variable importance measure and whether it is possible to use this measure to discern the causal relationship (if any) between the predictor and the outcome or if the VIM can be represented as a statistical parameter. \citet{diaz2015variable} argued that variable importance and prediction have different goals, and the VIM proposed by Breiman does not have any clinical relevance. \citet{van2011targeted} created a new definition of variable importance based on a targeted causal parameter of interest, which has been very effectively used for many real life applications. \citet{fisher2019all}, defined Model Reliance (MR) based on the idea of VIM. \citet{gregorutti2017correlation, hooker2021unrestricted} have also shown similar representations of such statistical parameter. \citet{fisher2019all} further showed such a method can be represented as a statistical parameter and also have a causal interpretation.
-They further proposed techniques for estimating MR and their probabilistic bounds. \citet{fisher2019all} of MR was based on some pre-defined models or a model class.
-It is unclear if this MR or VIM can be represented as a statistical parameter in cases where the true relationship between an outcome and the predictors is completely unknown.
-Although there have been many algorithms established to identify variable importance, before defining any new approach, it is crucial to understand the notions of the term ``importance''.
+They further proposed techniques for estimating MR and their probabilistic bounds.
+MR was based on some pre-defined models or a model class.
+It is unclear if this MR or VIM can be represented as a statistical parameter in cases where the true relationship between an outcome and the predictors is completely unknown. \\